zakinder/UVM-TITLE-BOOK/README.md

 =shatanshatan=iblis
 Sacrifice means UnSeen(NotSoulsNotSpirits) jokers fake acts to joke around since the concept was invented of word sacrifice.
 Sacrifice Means Joke.

+UNSEENS TOUCH SAKINDER ALI PHYSICS OR FORCE OR SOUL OR SOURCE SET FOR FINISHED AT PERMANENT RATE.